Dr Wei-Chieh Young

-Dr. Young received his Doctorate degree in Medicine at Beijing University of Traditional Chinese Medicine, Ph.D. in Philosophy at Beijing University, and Ph.D. in Oriental Medicine from Samra University of Oriental Medicine.
+Dr Young is a certified Chinese Medical Doctor in Taiwan (the average pass rate is only 7%), California and NCCA certified acupuncturist and herbalist.
+Dr Young received his Doctorate degree in Medicine at Beijing University of Traditional Chinese Medicine, Ph.D. in Philosophy at Beijing University, and Ph.D. in Oriental Medicine from Samra University of Oriental Medicine.

 He pursued his doctorate degrees in Chinese Medicine and Philosophy simultaneously.
-He was the disciple of Dr. Liu Du Zhou and Dr. Zhu Bo-Kun, the world's leading authority in Shang Han Lun and in I-Ching (Book of Changes), respectively.
+He was the disciple of Dr Liu Du Zhou and Dr Zhu Bo-Kun, the world's leading authority in Shang Han Lun and in I-Ching (Book of Changes), respectively.

-Dr. Wei-Chieh Young, now practicing in Rowland Heights, California, is originally from Taiwan, R.O.C.
+Dr Wei-Chieh Young, now practicing in Rowland Heights, California, is originally from Taiwan, R.O.C.
 He was born in a family with Traditional Chinese Medicine background.
 That endowed him to learn Traditional Chinese Medicine, Orthopedics and Traumatology, and Acupuncture since he was young.

 In 1965, while he was around high-school age, he started to study with the Great Master in acupuncture, Master Tung Ching-Chang, as a direct-line disciple.
 He then became Master Tung's clinic assistant after 4 years of apprentice.